 If you’re still looking to start driving for Uber/Lyft, but don’t have a car to do so, head over to our marketplace to book your car and get on the road within 24 hours!

-These tips will give you more confidence as you tackle your financial goals and in turn put you in a position to maximize the money you make, and make more of it.
+These tips about how to maximize uber earnings will give you more confidence as you tackle your financial goals and in turn put you in a position to maximize the money you make, and make more of it.

 If you’re ready to learn how to make the most of your income, here are our three tips.